ShayGaming24/shaycryptocoin-js/README.md

 ### Documentation

+First you need to install the module:

+`npm i @shaycryptocoin/shaycryptocoin-js`

 All the functions below return integers.
 For example, if the balance of a user is 10 SCCN, the balanceOf(user) function will return 1000 because the token has 2 decimals.

 ```js